Cogswell's Battery Illinois Light Artillery: History

 Cogswell's Battery took part in the campaign against Mobile, Alabama and its defenses on 17 March–12 April.
-The battery fought at the Battle of Spanish Fort on 26 March–8 April and the Battle of Fort Blakely on 9 April.
+The battery fought at the Battle of Spanish Fort on 26 March–8 April and the Battle of Fort Blakeley on 9 April.
 In these operations, Edward Canby led 32,000 soldiers of the XIII Corps under Gordon Granger and XVI Corps under A. J. Smith.
 On 8 April, the Confederates evacuated Spanish Fort with the loss of 500 prisoners and over 40 guns.
 The next day, a mass assault seized Fort Blakeley with over 40 guns and 3,423 prisoners.
 Union casualties in these operations numbered 1,417.
 Federal troops occupied Mobile on 12 April.
 Canby's army marched to Montgomery, Alabama on 13–25 April.
 Cogswell's Battery was on duty in Montgomery until July and the soldiers were mustered out of service on 14 August 1865.
 The battery lost 26 enlisted men by disease during its service.